dart-archive/www.dartlang.org/src/site/docs/tutorials/web-ui/index.markdown

 * Web UI combines the ideas from web components and MDV.
 * Web UI is an open-source package.
 * Compile Web UI apps automatically in Dart Editor.
-* Use data-binding to sync Dart variables and UI elements.
+* Use data binding to sync Dart variables and UI elements.
 * Watchers keep Dart and the UI in sync.

 {% endcapture %}